qwasium/solver/README.md

 See:

-- `main.ipynb`: Just see this to run
+- `visualize.ipynb`: Just see this to run
 - `src/main.rs`: The main solver logic

 ## Environment